-▲ Warning: Stop Light Warning does not apply the brakes or decelerate Model X. does not detect stop signs, and may not detect all stop lights.
-Stop Light Warning is designed for guidance purposes only and is not a substitute for attentive driving and sound judgment.
-Keep your eyes on the road when driving and never depend on Stop Light Warning to warn you of a stop light.

-Warning: Stop Light Warning is designed to only warn you when approaching a solid red or later portion of a yellow traffic light; it may not issue warnings at intersections with flashing lights.
-Additionally, Stop Light Warning does not warn you of an approaching stop light if you are pressing the accelerator pedal or brake pedal (which disables Autosteer).
+- Warning: Stop Light and Stop Sign Warning do not apply the brakes or decelerate Model X and may not detect all stop lights and stop signs.
+Stop Light and Stop Sign Warning are designed for guidance purposes only and are not a substitute for attentive driving and sound judgment.
+Keep your eyes on the road when driving and never depend on Stop Light and Stop Sign Warning to warn you of a stop light or stop sign. - Warning: Stop Light and Stop Sign Warning are designed to only warn you when approaching a visible red stop sign, solid red or later portion of a yellow traffic light; it may not issue warnings at intersections with flashing lights and does not warn you of yield signs or temporary stop and yield signs (such as in construction areas).
+Additionally, Stop Light and Stop Sign Warning will not warn you of an approaching stop light or stop sign if you are pressing the accelerator pedal or brake pedal (which disables Autosteer).